Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 Filed Under:

-Learn how to group objects on a slide in PowerPoint 2007 for Windows.
+Learn how to export PNGs and other graphic file formats in PowerPoint 2007 for Windows.

 Filed Under: